 It is a condition that can be managed through diet, certain supplements, medication, hormonal contraception, lifestyle practices and combinations of these, but it cannot be cured.

-Having PCOS is a serious thing as it is implicated in a number of chronic health conditions like: Insulin Resistance and Pre-diabetes, Type 2 Diabetes, Heart Disease, Mood disorders and Mental Health Conditions, and Cancer of the Uterine Lining.
+Having PCOS is a serious condition and is implicated in a number of chronic health conditions like: Insulin Resistance and Pre-diabetes, Type 2 Diabetes, Heart Disease, Mood disorders and Mental Health Conditions, and Cancer of the Uterine Lining.

-If you or a woman in your life have any of the signs and symptoms described in this article, do seek out further medical evaluation.
-Remember, because it is difficult to diagnose at times, you may have to seek out a specialist.
-Do start with your family practitioner, alert them to any of the signs and symptoms noted here that you may be experiencing, especially if you see multiples of these.
+If you or a woman in your life have any of the signs and symptoms described in this article, do seek medical evaluation.
+Remember, because it is difficult to diagnose, you may have to find a specialist.
+Start with your family practitioner, alert them to any of the signs and symptoms noted here that you may be experiencing, especially if you see two or more of the diagnostic criteria symptoms.

-Proper diagnosis, care and management can help you have a healthy body when living with PCOS.
+Proper diagnosis, care and management can help you to live in a healthy body, improve your fertility, improve your mood and support you in living a thriving life while living with PCOS!

 I'm Carmina McGee, MS, RDN, and my mission is to support women to live their happiest, healthiest lives and THRIVE!